Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 | Omni Layer | Omni-like   | Bitcoin           | `https://api.blockchair.com/bitcoin/omni`          | Alpha support                                    |
 | ERC-20     | ERC-20-like | Ethereum          | `https://api.blockchair.com/ethereum/erc-20`       | Beta support                                     |

-We also plan to bring ERC-721 support in the near future.
+We also plan to bring ERC-721 support in the future.

+Ethereum Goerli Testnet also supports ERC-20's.

 Wormhole support was dropped on January 1st, 2020 with a 3-month notice as it's not used by anyone anymore.